-SECTION A

-Do you want more information about the decision?
+SECTION A Do you want more information about the decision?

-You have received a letter telling you about your Housing Benefit and/or Council Tax Benefit decision.
+You have received a letter telling you about your Housing Benefit decision.
 You want more information about that decision.

 Contact us about the decision letter straight away

 You must do this straight away because if you want us to look at the decision again, or if you want to appeal against it, you must do so within one month of the date on the decision letter, not the date you contact the office.